Aerfer Ariete

-The Aerfer Ariete (Italian for Ram) was a prototype fighter aircraft built in Italy in 1958.
+The Aerfer Ariete (Italian for Ram or Aries) was a prototype fighter aircraft built in Italy in 1958.
 It was a refined derivative of the Aerfer Sagittario 2, and was an attempt to bring that aircraft up to a standard where it could be mass-produced as a viable combat aircraft.

 Retaining most of the Sagittario 2's layout with a nose intake and ventral exhaust for the main Derwent engine, the Ariete added a Rolls-Royce Soar RS.2 auxiliary turbojet engine to provide additional power for climbing and sprinting.
 This used a dorsal, retractable intake with its exhaust at the tail.

-No production ensued; a proposed version with a de Havilland Spectre rocket engine instead of the auxiliary turbojet, the Aerfer Leone, was abandoned before a prototype could be built.
+No production ensued; a proposed version with a de Havilland Spectre rocket engine instead of the auxiliary turbojet, the Aerfer Leone (Lion or Leo), was abandoned before a prototype could be built.